 This is why proper shoulder fit is monumentally important when it comes to suit jackets and sport coats.
 Take a long look at the collar area and see if there’s any gap.

-Going bespoke.
+Going bespoke or custom.
 Alternatively, trying on many, many different jacket models from various brands to see whose drape and general construction works best for your body.

 This is somewhat related to the shoulder divot, but is noticeable at the top of the shoulder, from the lapel all the way to the sleeve cap.
 Rumpling can happen when the jacket’s shoulders are too big for the wearer, or if the jacket wasn’t constructed to accommodate the wearer’s natural stance.